INSIGHT

 • Honest feedback on eligibility and realistic options

-• Clear disclosure of fees or commissions
+• Clear disclosure of how they are paid

 Final Thoughts

+Want to understand your funding options before you apply?
 Check your eligibility with Floka in a few minutes.
-There’s no impact on your credit file and no obligation to proceed.
+There is no impact on your credit file and no obligation to proceed.

 FT

-Floka Team
+The Floka Team

 Business Finance Experts